-Nevertheless, this lesson was slow and, initially, the VOC took the strategic decision to improve its military position on the Malabar coast (in the hope of reducing England`s influence in the region and ending the exodus of its resources from the costs of the Malabar garrisons) by forcing the Calicut Zamorin to submit to Dutch rule.
-In 1710, Zamorin was forced to sign a contract with the obligation of VOCs to trade exclusively with the VOC and to expel other European distributors.
+Taxation is more profitable in the long run, as the growth of urban wealth makes regions more prosperous over time.
+Trade profits, on the other hand, remain largely static with the same number and quality of trading partners.
+Nevertheless, this lesson was slow and initially the VOC made the strategic decision to improve its military position on the Malabar coast (hoping to reduce England`s influence in the region and stop the exodus of its resources from the cost of the Malabar garrisons) by forcing the Calicut Zamorin to submit to Dutch rule.
+In 1710, Zamorin was forced to sign a treaty with the obligation of VOCs to trade exclusively with the VOC and to exclude other European traders.
 For a short time, this seemed to improve the company`s prospects.
-However, in 1715 the Zamorins renounced the treaty by encouraging the EIC.
-Although a Dutch army managed to temporarily suppress this insurgency, the Zamorin continued to trade with the English and French, resulting in a significant increase in English and French traffic.
-The VOC decided in 1721 that it was no longer worth dominating the trade in pepper and Malabar spices.
-A strategic decision was taken to reduce the Dutch military presence and leave the area to the influence of the IEDs.
-Sun Jian is a super aggressive warr lord, with many advantages for tracing territories at an early stage and maintaining a large army.
+In 1715, however, the Zamorin renounced the treaty by encouraging the EIC.
+Although a Dutch army managed to temporarily suppress this uprising, the Zamorin continued to trade with the English and French, resulting in a significant increase in English and French traffic.
+The VOC decided in 1721 that it was no longer worth dominating the trade in Malabar pepper and spices.
+A strategic decision was made to reduce the Dutch military presence and leave the area under the influence of IEDs.
+Sun Jian is a super-aggressive warlord, with many advantages for hunting down territories at an early stage and maintaining a large army.